 To pick out the best sardines for yourself, you need to choose your type of sardine.
 Both canned and fresh sardines have the same nutrients and work the same way.
 However, fresh sardines are much lighter since they're not drenched in an oil solution.

 It's crucial to avoid European pilchard since it's not ecologically the best option to go for.

 If you pick out fresh sardines for yourself, make sure to wash them thoroughly before eating them.
 Since they're fish of the sea, they have extra salt, which you must rinse out.

 How to Prepare Canned Sardines in Tomato Sauce

 From a nutritional point of view, sardines paired with tomato sauce make an excellent topping for your regular pizza choice.
-If you're wondering what to pair your canned sardines in tomato sauce with, Pizza Bien's Margherita Pizza serves as the best medium.
+If you're wondering what to pair your canned sardines in tomato sauce with, Pizza Bien's Margherita pizza from Italy serves as the best medium.

 Pizza Bien has proven its Neapolitan authenticity over the years through its taste and freshness.
 These fresh-frozen vegetarian-friendly pizzas are not only delicious but also an excellent medium for pairing your favorite toppings with.

 Sardines in tomato sauce are rich in antioxidants that help with various diseases, including cardiovascular diseases, cholesterol control, and coordination-related issues.

 This nutrient-packed sauce is best to use with pizza and is easy to make!
 Hence, for the rest of the part, let's discuss sardines in tomato for pizza and how to cook it.